shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

 });
 ```

-* Now make new file `index.html` and put the following code inside the file.
+* Now make new file `index.html` and add the following code inside the file:

 ```markup
 <!DOCTYPE html>